Civil Engineering Technology

 Salaries According to BLS

-Civil Engineering Tech majors often go into careers with median salaries of $54,670.
+The median salary for someone in a career related to civil engineering tech is $54,670.
 This median refers to all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.